Last Updated on November 4, 2020

 Dried plums (prunes) are an excellent source of dietary fiber which can help reduce high blood cholesterol and prevent constipation.
 For more fiber-rich foods check out my top 100 list of high fiber foods.

 As prunes have such high nutritional values, you can snack just one piece and still gain significant nutrients.
 So if you are watching your weight I recommend a mindful snacking approach.
-But if you are planning a workout one hour later, then these energy balls are a powerful pre-workout snack.
+But if you are planning a workout one hour later, then these energy bites are a powerful pre-workout snack.

 Part of our travel survival pack

-More energy ball recipes to come
+More yummy creations to come